co2meter-org/ExampleCode/K30/README.md

 - ### 1.1.2 Connecting a CM-0024 to Raspberry Pi with Python Code

--Plug the USB Cable into the USB Port of a Raspberry Pi.
+Plug the USB Cable into the USB Port of a Raspberry Pi.

--Run the following Python Script.
+Run the following Python Script.

--import serial
+import serial

--import time
+import time

--ser = serial.Serial("/dev/ttyUSB0",baudrate =9600,timeout = .5)
+ser = serial.Serial("/dev/ttyUSB0",baudrate =9600,timeout = .5)

--ser.flushInput()
+ser.flushInput()

--time.sleep(1)
+time.sleep(1)

 while True: